Green Power Ranger Might Hold Huge Surprise In Next 'Power Rangers' Movie

 A post shared by Power Rangers (@powerrangersmovie) on

-Dacre Montgomery, who plays the Red Power Ranger in the new movie, tells The Hollywood Reporter that the Power Rangers’ cast are campaigning for Tommy Oliver’s character to be a female in the sequel.
+Dacre Montgomery, who plays the Red Power Ranger in the new movie, tells the Hollywood Reporter that the Power Rangers’ cast is campaigning for Tommy Oliver’s character to be a female in the sequel.
 The teaser scene during the credits leaves that possibility open, as the actual Green Power Ranger is never shown.

 “It’s left blank.
 It’s a cliffhanger.
 Whoever you’re going to drop into that position – whether it’s a girl, it’s inevitably going to create drama.
 It’ll be interesting to drop that drama into it and see how we all relate to it and work with it.